Categories > Anime/Manga > Yami no Matsuei > Cherry

 “Do you remember when we first tried to sex?” he asked.

 “Yes, why?”
 Anna asked.
-Henry sat close to her.
-He lightly took her by the hand.
+Henry sat close to her and lightly took her by the hand.

 “What?” she asked.
-Henry paused for a moment.
+Henry paused as he fidgeted.

 “Okay, sure,” she said.
 Henry smiled brightly.

-“Great Anna!” he said.
-“I’ll be a good boyfriend.”
+“Great, Anna!” he said, “I’ll be a good boyfriend for you.”
 The young man kissed her on the forehead.
-Then, he left the room.
-Anna watched after him in silence.
-This just didn’t feel right.
+Then he left the room with Anna watching after him in silence.
+This didn’t feel right to her.

-Tsuzuki sat in the café alone thinking about the situation at hand.
+Tsuzuki sat in the café alone close to sundown, thinking about the situation at hand.
 Watari and Hisoka went to do research on this spell Henry had Anna under.
 Tsuzuki had problems with not only the spell, but with Anna leaving for San Diego.
 She could become white ash there without ever knowing what happened to Daisuke.
-No!
 He couldn’t let that happen.
-He had to save her somehow.

 Right then, Tsuzuki noticed someone sitting next to him again.
 He looked up and saw, who else?
-Kato Iwao himself.
+Kato Iwao lowered his newspaper.
 The Shinigami rolled his eyes.
-His “friend” looked over at him.

-“Oh Tsuzuki,” he said.
-“We meet again!”
+“Oh Tsuzuki,” his “friend” said, “We meet again!”
 The other man glared at him.
-Kato shrugged a bit.
+Kato frowned at him.

 “What the hell have you done to Anna?”
 Tsuzuki hissed.
 The older man looked up at him.

-“Cut the crap, Kato!” he barked.
+“Cut the crap, Kato!” the Shinigami barked.
 The older man’s face changed.

 “That bad?” he asked.
 Tsuzuki became confused.
 Clearly, he had no idea what was going on either.
 Kato raised an eyebrow at him.